chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-discovery-onboarding/index.md

 ## Authorizing Enforce Access to GKE Cluster

-One instance of where a GKE cluster might be discovered and marked as `needs work` is when cluster access is only provided to an authorized network.
+One instance when a GKE cluster might be discovered and marked as `needs work` is when cluster access is only provided to an authorized network.

 ```
   PROVIDER |       ACCOUNT        |  LOCATION  |     NAME      | ELIGIBILITY | DETAILS